 Waterbuck Plains Game Hunt

 A waterbuck bull is a must for any aspiring African hunter.
-Its sheer size, large and impressive horns sweeping back and hooking forward makes it a very desirable trophy.
-Hunting a free-range waterbuck can be challenging.
+Its sheer size and large curved horns which sweep back and hook forward make it a very sort after trophy.
+Hunting free range waterbuck is challenging in South Africa.

 Blesbok Plains Game Hunt

 Seen by many as the perfect trophy for a hunter’s first plains game hunt.
 Blesbok is a true plains game.
-They can be wary and difficult to approach.
-Longer shots may be required for blesbok plains game hunting in Africa.
+Can be difficult to approach.
+Longer shots may be required for your blesbok plains game hunting in South Africa.

 Impala Plains Game Hunt

-Another trophy most hunters want to take on their first hunt.
-The smooth skin and two-tone color make a striking trophy.
-Impala is also included in most plains game hunting packages.
-Impala can easily jump up to 10 feet.
+Another trophy most hunters want to take on their first African hunting safari.
+The smooth skin and two-tone color make for a beautiful striking trophy.
+Impala is also included in most plains game hunting packages in Africa.

 Eland Plains Game Hunt